First published on 7 November 2017, updated on 2nd August 2021

 As mentioned above, many voice searches take place via a physical smart speaker device such as an Amazon Echo.
 Given that these devices are one of the primary means by which voice searches are made, we might want to know which of the two major search engines’ results are used to answer queries most often as a further point of contrast.

 There are no published statistics regarding the number of smart speaker VPA queries that are answered by Bing in comparison to Google.
-However, three of the four VPAs – Apple’s Siri, Microsoft’s Cortana, and Amazon’s Alexa – use Bing for this purpose, with only the Google Assistant providing answers from Google.
+However, three of the four VPAs – Apple’s Siri, Microsoft’s Cortana, and Amazon’s Alexa – use Bing for this purpose, with only the Google Assistant providing answer from Google.
 As such, we can assume that the majority of smart speaker users are receiving answers to their questions from Bing rather than Google.

 Whatever the source of the results provided to users, the process of optimising your website for voice search remains the same.
 Fortunately for SEOs, this means that the same optimisation techniques will help to ensure that your content is used for voice search results powered by both Bing and Google.
 For more information on optimising your site for voice search, take a look at our dedicated article on the subject.

 Bing vs Google: Paid Advertising